 There was also a time, not so very long ago, when theses were typed on a typewriter.
 There were no word processors, there was no referencing software.
 Everything was done by hand.

-Of course, technology has made life easier for academics; you can find, download and print an article in seconds, plus there are countless online resources now available.
+Technology has made life much easier for academics; you can find, download and print an article in seconds, plus there are countless pieces of software and online resources now available.
 But is this same technology making some PhD students lazy?

 By far, the most common question I get asked is, “I’m studying X, please provide me with a thesis topic“.
 I must have been asked this 100 times in the last few months, and I’ve seen the same question in a number of online forums.